Aaron-Bopp/TIM/defense-mechanisms.md

 > - identification - incorporating an object or thought into oneself
 > - [[rationalizations]] - justification of one's behavior and motivations
 >
 > Healthy people normally use different Defense mechanisms throughout life.
-A Defense mechanism becomes pathological only when its persistent use leads to maladaptive [[behavior]] such that the physical or [[mental health]] of the individual is adversely affected.
+A defense mechanism becomes pathological only when its persistent use leads to maladaptive [[behavior]] such that the physical or [[mental health]] of the individual is adversely affected.
 Among the purposes of defense mechanisms is to protect the [[mind]]/[[self]]/[[ego]] from [[anxiety]] or social sanctions or to provide a refuge from a situation with which one cannot currently cope.
 >
 >
 >